Pedestrian Accidents FAQ

 Is the driver the only party whom I can sue in a pedestrian accident?

 Answer: There may be other parties who are responsible for your accident.
 If the driver experienced brake problems, then the auto shop that negligently serviced the car might be a party.
 An expert might find that the intersection or roadway where you were struck was poorly lighted or designed and/or the county had notice of prior pedestrian accidents at this location.
 If the driver was intoxicated, the person or commercial establishment that supplied the alcohol to the driver might be liable under Georgia’s dram shop laws if the person served was a minor or was served while he was obviously intoxicated and the bar or restaurant staff knew that the individual was likely to drive.

 How soon do I have to bring a lawsuit in a pedestrian accident?

-Answer: Generally, you have two years from the date of the accident although that two-year clock can be paused pending a criminal prosecution of the driver.
-If you are bringing an uninsured claim, you must have a police report and notified the insurance company of your claim within a reasonable time after the accident.
+Answer: Generally, you have two years from the date of the accident although that two-year clock can be paused pending criminal prosecution of the driver.
+If you are bringing an uninsured claim, you must have a police report and have notified the insurance company of your claim within a reasonable time after the accident.
 If the driver was an employee of a public agency or department, you must file a written notice called an “ante litem notice” to the appropriate department.
 And if the victim is a minor, she has until her 20th birthday to file the case.